rolando5005/advent-of-code-2024/README.md

-This repository contains the code for Advent of Code 2024
+This repository contains the code for Advent of Code 2024 solved in python.